Part I

 The beast sprawled onto the terrace, its wings beating two, three times, as if convulsing.
 It keened pitifully and collapsed.
 A solitary human figure tumbled off its back.

 Gaishi readied his lance.
-Toshin followed suit as they ran to where the two of them were lying.
-Only the Empress, the Saiho, and those to whom the Empress had given special permission could pass through the Forbidden Gate.
-The pegasus that had fallen at their feet wasn't one of them.
+Toshin followed suit as they ran to where the two of them lay.
+Only the empress, the Saiho, and those to whom the empress had given special permission could pass through the Forbidden Gate.
+The pegasus that had fallen at their feet wasn’t one of them.

 The gate leading to the heart of the palace was not the kind of place that people simply took it upon themselves to approach without consent, their circumstances notwithstanding.

-Just like Toshin, his fellow soldiers rushing to the side of the beast were hot under the collar and ready for battle.
+Like Toshin, his fellow soldiers rushing to the side of the beast were ready for a fight.
 Toshin felt a rock of anxiety growing in the pit of his stomach as he ran.
-A phalanx of soldiers shot out from the barracks on either side of Forbidden Gate, erecting a wall of lances around the beast and its rider.
+A phalanx of soldiers charged out of the barracks on either side of Forbidden Gate, erecting a wall of lances around the beast and its rider.

-Toshin finally got a good look at them and his eyes opened wide.
+Toshin finally got a good look at the two of them.
+His eyes opened wide with surprise.

 The beast resembled an enormous dog with a silver-white body and black head.
-The soot-stained down covering its coat was blotted here and there with dark red spots.
+Dark red blotches spotted the soot-stained down of its ruffled coat.
 The black fur of its head was sheered clean or torn away in spots.
-The dirty white feathers of its stubby wings and its black flight feathers were shredded and missing.
+The dirty white tips of its stubby wings and its black flight feathers were shredded and missing.

 "Are you all right?"